Hawaiideveloper/hawaiideveloper.github.io/Schedule-Time.md

 #### Corey Albright's short summary of capabilities:

-System Engineering, VOIP, Software Development, Computer Networking, SEO, Java / JavaScript/ Bash Programming, Analyst, Product Owner, Scrum, Liaison for non-technical staff, Android / Kotlin / Java, iPhone / swift, Jenkins, Datadog, Kubernetes /K8s, Docker, AWS, Digital Ocean, Splunk, Zenoss, Zabbix
+Documentation, System Architech / Engineer, VOIP, Software Development, Computer Networking, SEO, Java / JavaScript/ Bash Programming, Analyst, Product Owner, Scrum, Liaison for non-technical staff, Android / Kotlin / Java, iPhone / swift, Jenkins, Datadog, Kubernetes /K8s, Docker, AWS, Digital Ocean, Splunk, Zenoss, Zabbix

+##### Dear Prospective Partner / Employer / Affiliate:

+There are certain items Corey is not good at, and has purposely excluded them from the list above.
+Although other professionals may claim to be experts in everything, he is attempting to brand himself over his documentation and presentation skills.
+He is used to working as a backend type professional but has also been involved in the customer facing aspects when asked.

+His work history mostly consists of 1099s, that involve B2B aka Corp to Corp, and employee-owned /employee for Large corporations, Federal Agencies, and both local and state agencies.
+He works well remotely, and has a long list of references upon request.